apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ------

-This guide attempts to condense a lot of raw material into a somewhat digestible form, and in the final weeks of the election things will continue to change and evolve.
+This guide attempts to condense a lot of raw material into a digestible form, and in the final weeks of the election things will continue to change and evolve.
 If you have feedback or *especially* corrections for me, please [get in touch](https://allenpike.com/contact/)!

 My hope is that this is just a starting point, something that gives folks some structure to direct their research.
 To that end, here are some useful links for exploring further: